 - Mayo Medical School

 Periodic evaluations are required to maintain optimal pacemaker programming as well as to identify any system problems.
 A review of the common pacing system problems of dual chamber pacemakers and the methods of evaluation and therapy are reviewed here.
 The malfunctions presented will be limited to those that are manifest on the electrocardiogram.
 Other complications, such as infections, venous thrombosis and emboli, pacemaker syndrome, and tricuspid regurgitation are discussed elsewhere.
-(See "Infections involving cardiac implantable electronic devices" and "Implantable cardioverter-defibrillators: Complications", section on 'Tricuspid regurgitation'.)
+(See "Infections involving cardiac implantable electronic devices" and "Cardiac implantable electronic devices: Long-term complications", section on 'Tricuspid regurgitation'.)

 A more general review of the evaluation and management of single and dual chamber pacemakers and of the modes of cardiac pacing and indications for pacemaker therapy are presented separately.
 (See "Pacing system malfunction: Evaluation and management" and "Modes of cardiac pacing: Nomenclature and selection" and "Permanent cardiac pacing: Overview of devices and indications".)

 PACING SYSTEM COMPONENTS

 The pacing system is comprised of the pulse generator (picture 1), also called the pacemaker, and the lead or leads that connect the pulse generator to the heart .
 Either component may be the source of a clinical malfunction.
 (See "Permanent cardiac pacing: Overview of devices and indications", section on 'Types of permanent pacemaker systems'.)